"Ethics and aesthetics are one", Ludwig Wittgenstein

 A bulky and dilapidated pergola has been dismantled / the staircase at the church tower has been removed and enclosed / 239 m² have been freed from a fat concrete slab and replaced with 125 tonnes of the best topsoil / a wildflower meadow is now growing here.

-The staircase from the 1960s continues to lead up to the property.
-A planned wall, eleven metres long and two metres high, creates a clear demarcation from everyday life and is intended to help people slow down.
-On the right is a barrier-free path to my neighbours, on the left the path leads to the dojo.
+A staircase from the 1960s leads directly to the property.
+50 young copper beeches form a two-row hedge, eleven metres long and one and a half metres high.
+The hedge creates a pleasant, clear demarcation from everyday life and helps to slow things down.
+On the right, a path already leads to my neighbours and to us; on the left, the path later leads to the dojo.

 Inspired by the design of Japanese tea gardens (roji, 露地